icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Programming in general

-There're a lot of programming languages out there.
-In this section, you can find any programming language, including Python, C, Java.
+In this section you can find any programming language.
 Also, many YouTubers teach about frameworks of these languages.
 Not only programming languages but more general programming stuff.
 You can find either practical or theoretical tutorials.

 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="https://yt3.ggpht.com/a/AATXAJwEFEH0os2PjNYXfjC2tlO-VU5sSsB3rX6DOeFh=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/c/Techsithtube)